Mammoth Mountain Ski Area: Notable incidents

+2006 ski patrol deaths

-On April 6, 2006, three ski patrollers at the ski area perished due to a combination of CO2 and hydrogen sulfide (H2S) poisoning.
+On April 6, 2006, three ski patrollers at the ski area died either due to a fall or combination of CO2 and hydrogen sulfide (H2S) poisoning.
 Both gases are present on a known dangerous fumarole on the mountain and were more concentrated on that day because the fumarole had been covered by snow for days.
-Four patrollers, including John "Scott" McAndrews and James Juarez, were raising the fence around the fumarole, which had become buried due to heavy snowfall.
-The fumarole had melted a cavern below the snowbridge which collapsed under James and Scott.
-The pair of men fell 21 ft and perished within a matter of minutes.
-Another ski patroller, Walt Rosenthal, perished and seven others were injured trying to rescue James and Scott.
-The oxygen masks used by the Mammoth Mountain ski patrol did not completely seal outer gases from coming in.
+Four patrollers were raising the fence around the fumarole, which had become buried due to heavy snowfall.
+The fumarole had melted a cavern below the snowbridge which collapsed under two of them.
+The pair of men fell 21 ft and died on scene.
+Another died at a later time and seven others were injured.
+The oxygen masks used by the Mammoth Mountain ski patrol did not properly seal, allowing hazardous gases to come in.